Individual Instructions & Lessons

 |60 minutes||3 credits||Yes**||Music 4501||Letter||***|

-*** Majors and Graduate Students receive scholarship to cover the full cost of lesson fees.
+*** Majors and Graduate Students receive scholarships to cover the full cost of lesson fees.

 Students enrolling in music lessons for the first time must audition with the appropriate faculty sponsor before completing an application through Experience Cornell.
 Auditions should happen the semester before a student begins taking lessons, however some exceptions may be made for new students, students who were off campus the prior semester, and at the faculty sponsor’s discretion.